 His second lecture was entitled "The Voting Rights Act & the Courts."
 Although the passage of the 1965 Voting Rights Act marked a great legislative victory in the struggle for political equality in the United States, it is now increasingly vilified.
 Professor Burton contends that historians have a responsibility both to the courts and to the general public to explain the history, purpose, and efficacy of the Voting Rights Act.
 Professor Burton shared how his Christian faith informs his commitment as an expert witness for minorities in discrimination and voting cases.

-This lecture series, co-sponsored by the History Department and the J. Dennis Hastert Center for Economics, Government, and Public Policy at Wheaton College, is free and open to the public.
-For more information, e-mail firstname.lastname@example.org or call 630.752.5130.
+This lecture series, co-sponsored by the History Department and the J. Dennis Hastert Center for Economics, Government, and Public Policy at Wheaton College, was free and open to the public.
+In 2013-14, the McManis Lecture Series will be hosted by the Philosophy Department.